sirigadipudi/sirigadipudi/skills.md

+Note: I have accepted an offer to be a Research Associate at Federal Reserve Bank of Kansas City.

 The skills I bring to the table:
 1) Solid understanding of mathematics, probability, and statistics concepts.
 2) Ability to program in Python, R, MATLAB, SQL to get the job done.